Pharmacist Tool

 Step 6: Check expiration after opening

 Even when the math suggests a certain number of days, practical use may also be limited by expiration after opening.
-Confirm this against your insulin reference page.
+Confirm this against your insulin expiration reference.

 Example Tresiba days supply calculation